mspeculatrix/FlashROM/flashterm/README.md

 All files to be uploaded to the Flash need to be in this program's `files` sub-directory.

+You need to have pyserial and curses installed.

 ## MAIN MENU

 Menu options are: